LCSQ/2024-Winget-Setup-Guide-Windows-10-LTSC/README.md

     Add-AppxProvisionedPackage -Online -PackagePath "PATH TO MSIXBUNDLE" -LicensePath "PATH TO XML" -Verbose
     ```
 8. Verify that the installation succeeded by running winget in PowerShell.
 If no errors occur then you're almost done!
-9. Finally revert your exection policy back to it's default state and you're done!
+9. Finally revert your Execution Policy back to it's default state and you're done!
      ```powershell
      Set-ExecutionPolicy Restricted
     ```